“How do you use that thing, anyway?” Most freelance court reporters have heard that question…

 Like any kind of cursive handwriting, Gregg shorthand could be hard for anyone to read except for the person who wrote it.
 Since court testimony was written at the sometimes incredibly high speeds at which people talk, it was all the more difficult for anyone else to read it, much less transcribe it.
 So court reporters were usually the ones tasked with transforming their own shorthand into typewritten transcripts.

 Fortunately, in 1877, the steno machine had been invented by a man named Miles Bartholomew.
 Court reporters gradually became interested in learning how to operate this steno machine.
 It was quite difficult, but they learned.

 The steno machine contained “machine shorthand” as opposed to Gregg shorthand.
 Instead of squiggly lines, each key on the steno machine contained letters of the alphabet.
 So now, while learning the steno machine, court reporters also had to learn how to read machine shorthand rather than Gregg shorthand.

 Originally, and actually until very recently, all court reporter machines had a tray sticking out of the front of them in which sat a thick, rectangular block of paper that fed automatically through the machine as the reporter wrote down testimony.
-You can still buy used steno machines like this today.
 On that long rectangular strip of paper were the words that had been spoken during the testimony, written in machine shorthand.